lillaorr/lillaorr/research.markdown

 **Publications**

+<p>"The Policy Basis of Measured Partisan Animosity in the United States" with Gregory A. Huber
+<br><a href="https://doi.org/10.1111/ajps.12498" target="_blank">American Journal of Political Science</a>, <a href="https://doi.org/10.7910/DVN/RFECVH" target="_blank">Replication Files</a></p>

+<p>"What Would Delegates Do?
+When and Why the Delegate Paradox Matters" with Matthew H. Graham
+<br><a href="https://doi.org/10.1016/j.electstud.2019.102109" target="_blank">Electoral Studies</a></p>

-<p>"Violence and discrimination against men who have sex with men in Lebanon: the role of international displacement and migration" with Fatma M. Shebl, Robert Heimerd, Kaveh Khoshnood, Russell Barbour, Danielle Khouri, Elie Aaraj, Jacques Mokhbat, and Forrest W. Crawford, 2019,
+<p>"Violence and discrimination against men who have sex with men in Lebanon: the role of international displacement and migration" with Fatma M. Shebl, Robert Heimerd, Kaveh Khoshnood, Russell Barbour, Danielle Khouri, Elie Aaraj, Jacques Mokhbat, and Forrest W. Crawford, 2019
 <br><a href="https://doi.org/10.1177/0886260519884684" target="_blank">Journal of Interpersonal Violence</a></p>

-**Selected Working Papers**

-<p>"The Policy Basis of Measured Partisan Animosity in the United States" with Gregory A. Huber, accepted at the American Journal of Political Science
-<br><a href="https://doi.org/10.7910/DVN/RFECVH" target="_blank">Replication Files</a></p>

-<p>"What Would Delegates Do?
-When and Why the Delegate Paradox Matters" with Matthew H. Graham, under review</p>

-<p>"No War on Opioids?
-Race, Medical Missteps, and Support for Punitive Drug Policy"</p>

 **Software**